Find Affordable College Courses

 3 Yearly Graduations

 New York University is the 6th most popular school in the nation for students seeking a doctor's degree in cognitive science.
 Roughly 52,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $53,770 per year, while in-state graduate students, on average, pay $35,982 per year.
-During the 2020-2021 academic year, 3 people received their doctor's degree in cognitive science from NYU.
+The average in-state tuition for full-time undergraduates is $60,438 per year, while in-state graduate students, on average, pay $38,826 per year.
+During the most recent year for which we have data, 3 people received their doctor's degree in cognitive science from NYU.
+About 60% of this group were women, and 20% were students from an underrepresented racial-ethnic group.

 #6